datanorris/phoneapp/Phoneapp/readme.md

  - `flask init-db` to initialize the database
  - `flask run` to run the web service (it'll run on port 5000)

-I have also provided a test suite that can be run with `flask smash-db` - this will populate the databse with >20 million records, then run a query on it and measure how long it takes.
-On my machine it's 4 seconds.
+I have also provided a test that can be run with `flask smash-db` - this will populate the databse with >20 million records, then run a query on it and measure how long it takes.
+On my machine it's 4 seconds, which is largely the web service overhead.